Complaints Procedure

 The Solicitors Regulation Authority

-The Solicitors Regulation Authority (SRA) can help if you are concerned about our behaviour, such as dishonesty, misuse of client money, or unfair treatment due to age, disability, or other protected characteristics.
+The Solicitors Regulation Authority (SRA) can help if you are concerned about our behaviour, such as dishonesty,

 You can raise concerns directly with the Solicitors Regulation Authority.